aalto-ics-kepaco/msms_rt_score_integration/data/README.md

 ## Summary and Potential of the Database

-We created the database mainly to easy the data handling and ensure reduce errors introduced by merges of different data sources.
+We created the database mainly to easy the data handling and reduce errors introduced by mergin different data sources.
 It provides a unifyed view on the data, ensuring that, e.g., the same molecular representation is used througout the various framework-steps.